Skip to main content

 Project management platforms allow you to streamline your work:

-• You can collaborate with your team in a centralized platform, comment on tasks, tag people who need to get involved in the conversation and have stakeholders interact with the project through portals or guest accounts.
+• You can collaborate in a centralized platform, comment on tasks, tag relevant team members, and let stakeholders engage through portals or guest accounts.

 • You can enhance timeline visibility for everyone on the project team.
-This will help keep your team aligned and alert them when the timeline shifts.
+This keeps your team aligned and alerts them when the timeline shifts.

-• You can automate parts of your work that are repetitive, such as pinging individuals when a task is completed or approvals are received.
+• You can automate the repetitive parts of your work, such as pinging individuals when a task is completed or approvals are received.

 Should I choose software based on my PM methodology?